naifen/rails-stimulus-google-tasks/README.md

-# Workspree
+# rails-stimulus-google-tasks

-A unified work space for all your favorite apps without barriers.
+A Google Tasks web client made with rails and stimulus.js

 - Ruby 2.6 & Rails 5.2.1